Pediatric Sleep Specialist

 • Learning effective bedtime routines and sleep hygiene

-• Managing their own stress and sleep while helping their child
+• Managing your own stress and sleep while helping your child

 • Connecting with other families facing similar challenges